 Si Usted no entiende la etiqueta, busque a alguien para que se la explique a Usted en detalle.
 (If you do not understand the label, find someone to explain it to you in detail.)

 IN ALL CASES OF OVEREXPOSURE, GET MEDICAL ATTENTION IMMEDIATELY.
 TAKE PERSON TO A DOCTOR OR TO AN EMERGENCY TREATMENT FACILITY.

+FIRST AID

-FIRST AID IF INHALED: Move person to fresh air.
-If person is not breathing, call 911 or an ambulance; then give artificial respiration, preferably by mouth-to-mouth, if possible.
+IF INHALED: Move person to fresh air.

+If person is not breathing, call 911 or an ambulance, then give artificial respiration, preferably by mouth-to-mouth, if possible.

 Call a poison control center or doctor for further treatment advice.

-IF ON SKIN OR CLOTHING: Take off contaminated clothing.
-Rinse skin immediately with plenty of water for 15-20 minutes.
+IF ON SKIN OR CLOTHING:

+- Take off contaminated clothing. - Rinse skin immediately with plenty of water for 15-20 minutes.
 Call a poison control center or doctor for treatment advice.

-IF IN EYES: Hold eye open and rinse slowly and gently with water for 15-20 minutes.
-Remove contact lens, if present, after the first 5 minutes; then continue rinsing.
-Call a poison control center or doctor for treatment advice.
-IF SWALLOWED: Immediately call a poison control center or doctor.
-Do not induce vomiting unless told to by a poison control center or doctor.
-Do not give any liquid to the person.
-Do not give anything to an unconscious person.
+IF IN EYES:

+- Hold eye open and rinse slowly and gently with water for 15-20 minutes.
+Remove contact lens, if present, after the first 5 minutes; then continue rinsing eye. - Call a poison control center or doctor for treatment advice.

-- For additional information in case of an emergency, call toll free (1-800-424-9300). - · Have the product container or label with you when calling a poison control center or doctor, or going for treatment.
+NOTE: Have the product container or label with you when calling a poison control center or doctor, or going for treatment.
+Do not give anything by mouth to an unconscious person.